 - You will end up with a database table like this:

 The “Status” property is quite unique in that you can filter by a pre-determined list of attributes.
-If you change the filter to the “Name” property which is a text-based property, you will be presented with a different menu.
+If you change the filter to the “Name” property, which is a text-based property, you will be presented with a different menu.

 These are logic filters and work as they are read.
 For example, you can filter for “Name” that “Contains” that has the value “Notion Foundations”.
-This means the database entry must contain “Notion Foundations” for it to be displayed.
-Spend some time and experiment with these filters so you get used to them.
+This means the database entry must contain “Notion Foundations” to display it.

 Type Of Database Layouts